 After the paint had dried, I used a sanding pad to sand back the edges and add some distressing.

 Adding A Snow Kissed Look To The Wood Churches

 Here is the fun part!
 Who am I kidding?
 It’s all fun.
 Using a texture additive in the Butter Cream chalk mineral paint (I didn’t measure.
 It’s not that important.)
 I just added a little to the paint until I get the consistency I wanted.
 I recommend using a disposable bowl.
 Use a palette knife to scrape the thick texture paint over the church, focusing mostly on the peaks to give it that snow-kissed look.
-The doors on the churches were painted with chalk mineral paint too.
-I choose not to seal my project but if you’re displaying them outdoors, I recommend Gator Hide topcoat sealer.
+I choose not to seal the paint, but if you’re displaying them outdoors, I recommend a Gator Hide topcoat sealer.

 Rustic Wooden Churches- Winter Home Decor

 And just like that, you have beautiful wooden churches.
 Not just for Christmas but all through the winter.
-Paint or no paint I think they both are FABULOUS!
-You could even leave off the snow-kisses and they would be perfect for all year round.
+Paint or no paint, I think they both are FABULOUS!
+You could even leave off the snow kisses, and they would be perfect all year round.